stitchdata/docs/_replication/extraction/replication-methods/key-based-incremental-replication.md

 ---
+# -------------------------- #
+#          PAGE INFO         #
+# -------------------------- #

 title: Key-based Incremental Replication
 permalink: /replication/replication-methods/key-based-incremental
 keywords: replicate, replication, replication method, stitch replicates data
-layout: general
+summary: "Key-based Incremental Replication is a replication method in which Stitch identifies new and updated data using a column called a Replication Key.
+This guide contains an overview of how Key-based Incremental Replication works, when it should be used, its limitations, and how to enable it for an integration."

 key: "key-based-incremental-replication"
 content-type: "replication-methods"

+layout: general
 toc: true
 weight: 4

-summary: "Key-based Incremental Replication is a replication method in which Stitch identifies new and updated data using a column called a Replication Key.
-This guide contains an overview of how Key-based Incremental Replication works, when it should be used, its limitations, and how to enable it for an integration."

 # --------------------------- #